 3 Steps Towards Forming Your Online Business

 Analyze Your Business

 To create your strategy for moving to an online business, you need to consider your business needs, budget, and the market you are in.
-Ask the following questions:
+Ask the following question:

-What Does Being Online Look for My Business Type?
+What Does Being Online Look Like For My Business Type?

 The process of moving online for a retail store is different for a bar while there are benefits for both.

 A retail store might find value in adding an ecommerce element or becoming a full on ecommerce site.
 For a bar, legal restrictions make selling alcohol online difficult.
 Instead, bars can use online extensions of their business to promote coupons, deals, events, or keep in touch with frequent customers.

 Depending on your budget and needs, you may need to get creative with the ways you make your products and services viable for a digital environment.
 If you have a physical pilates studio, for example, consider using teleconferencing technology to teach online and offering subscriptions.